learn-co-curriculum/dsc-phase-3-project-v3/README.md

 1. Fork the [Phase 3 Project Repository](https://github.com/learn-co-curriculum/dsc-phase-3-project-v3), clone it locally, and work in the `student.ipynb` file.
 Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.
 2. Or, create a new repository from scratch by going to [github.com/new](https://github.com/new) and copying the data files from the Phase 3 Project Repository into your new repository.
-   - Recall that you can refer to the [Phase 1 Project Template](https://github.com/learn-co-curriculum/dsc-project-template) as an example structure
+   - Recall that you can refer to the [Project Template](https://github.com/learn-co-curriculum/dsc-project-template) as an example structure
    - This option will result in the most professional-looking portfolio repository, but can be more complicated to use.
 So if you are getting stuck with this option, try forking the project repository instead

 ## Summary

 This is your first modeling project!
-Take what you have learned in Phase 2 to create a project with a more sophisticated analysis than you completed in Phase 1.
-You will build on these skills as we move into the predictive machine learning mindset in Phase 3.
+Take what you have learned in Phase 3 to create a project with a more sophisticated analysis than you completed in Phase 2.
+You will build on these skills as we move into the predictive machine learning mindset in Phase 4.
 You've got this!